fuhsjr00/bug.n/doc/Default_hotkeys.md

 Activate the _next monitor_ in a multi-monitor environment.

-> You may also activate a specific monitor by using the first parameter, e. g.
+> You may also activate a specific monitor by using the first parameter, e.g.
 `Manager_activateMonitor(1)` will activate the first monitor.

 -------------------------------------------------------------------------------